To ensure a financial inclusion referral pathway is effective, there are a number of key features that should be considered.

 Key features that health services should consider are

 - universal and routine financial inclusion enquiry - ask all patients about money worries as part of the routine assessment of their care and offer a referral to a money advice service (this helps alleviate any potential stigma or people being missed)

 - the recording, monitoring and reporting of relevant data on the inquiry, referral and patient outcomes within existing health systems, where possible, rather than creating new ones.

-An approach known as CARE has been developed to describe universal and routine financial inclusion enquiry.
-The short animation below from the improvement service (external site) explains this further.
+An approach known as CARE has been developed to support universal and routine financial inclusion enquiry.

 Key features that money and welfare services should consider are to